Beginner-Friendly Guide: Making Resin Art

 Preparing Your Workspace

 Cleanliness is critical in resin art: a tidy workspace enhances efficiency.
-But your setup isn't just about being neat — it's also about your safety.
+But your setup isn't just about being neat — it's also about your safety, as resin can be toxic if you don’t handle it properly.
 Start by positioning a large, flat surface (like a table) in a well-ventilated area; this enables maximum airflow and keeps fumes at bay.
 Cover the surface with a tarp or plastic sheet to protect it.
 Keep paper towels handy for immediate clean-ups and unexpected spills and ensure your safety gear is within easy reach.

 Mixing & Pouring Resin